Monkeypox Outbreak in DRC: Concerns Raised by WHO

 The investigation went back to March, with the trip of a Belgian tourist to the DRC, who allegedly had several sexual partners.

 A mode of contamination sometimes poorly understood in the DRC, due to lack of awareness.
 The virus is also transmitted from human to human through contact with skin lesions, or from an infected animal.
-However, knowledge about the virus remains limited.
+However, knowledge regarding the virus remains limited.

 1701048229